Skip to content

 Sergeant Michael Strank- US Marine Corps

-Michael was a sergeant and a experienced leader of his squad at the time of the Marine’s assault on the island of Iwo Jima in February of 1944.
-He was one of the 6 marines that raised the flag on Mt.
+Michael was a sergeant and an experienced leader of his squad at the time of the Marines’ assault on the island of Iwo Jima in February of 1944.
+He was one of the six Marines that raised the flag on Mt.
 Suribachi.
-A photo taken by Joe Rosenthal that is the most viewed photo in the history of the world.
-The raising of the flag was a tremendous boast to the morale of the Marines which ultimately lead to taking control of this strategic island.
-Unfortunately six days later Michael Strank was killed in action as the fighting continued to take control of the island.
+A photo taken by Joe Rosenthal of the moment is now known as the most viewed photo in the history of the world.
+The raising of the flag was a tremendous boast to the morale of the Marines, which ultimately lead to taking control of this strategic island.
+Unfortunately, six days later Michael Strank was killed in action as the fighting continued to take control of the island.

 The telegram received by Michael’s mother informing her of his death was overwhelming.
-He is remembered as part of the greatest generation.
-An immigrant giving his life for his adopted country.
+He is remembered as a part of the Greatest Generation, an immigrant giving his life for his adopted country.

 Back To Top